AhmedAbdulWahid-Data/AhmedAbdulWahid-Data/README.md

-# 🌟 Welcome to Ahmed Abdulwahid's Profile! 🌟
+# 🌟 Welcome to my Profile! 🌟

 Hi there! 👋 I'm **Ahmed Abdulwahid**, a **Data Scientist** passionate about solving problems, creating insights, and building impactful solutions.
 Whether it's data, dashboards, or machine learning, I'm always exploring new ways to transform ideas into action! 🚀